craftercms/docs/source/content-authors/content-authors-workflows.rst

 .. image:: /_static/images/page/page-workflows-nav-tree-reject.jpg
     :width: 50 %
     :align: center
-    :alt: Workflow - Reject request to publish from sidebar "Site Explorer"
+    :alt: Workflow - Reject request to publish from Sidebar

 Approvers may type their own rejection comments or pick canned rejection reasons from the drop-down menu.
 Once selected, the editable text area field will be filled with the corresponding rejection notice / ready for comments in the ``Rejection Comment`` box.